databrary/presentations/jlsc-15/jlsc.md

 ### Project Origins and Rationale

 - Data sharing a growing focus within research community and with research funding agencies.
-    + Libraries already house other products of scholarly activity such as journal articles and books, but the raw materials behind published remains unavailable in most cases.
+    + Libraries already house other products of scholarly activity such as journal articles and books, but the raw materials behind published research remains unavailable in most cases.
 - There is no history of sharing within developmental science.
     - Barriers include
         * Collection of sensitive/private data, e.g. video